waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 We also focused on eliminating any back and forth repetitions.

 ### Evolution 3 Demo
-In the following example, our agent (orange) is stuck behind a wall and cannot eat the enemy.
+In the following example our agent (orange) is resting in the middle of the map.
+Due to it sitting in one location the blue offensive agent is able to sneak around the outside of the map and attack our position.
 ![Oct-13-2019_11-43-58](uploads/418f8bb6a2f2a7d6f455981b221ffac9/Oct-13-2019_11-43-58.gif)

 [Cheeky-Pacmen_vs_staff_team_super_contest14Capture.replay](uploads/54eb6805366c129af3cba966a20d242f/Cheeky-Pacmen_vs_staff_team_super_contest14Capture.replay)